Ministry of Culture and Islamic Guidance

-The Ministry of Culture and Islamic Guidance (وزارت فرهنگ و ارشاد اسلامی, Vezârat-e Farhang va Ershâd-e Eslâmi) ("Ministry of CIG") is a ministry responsible for managing access to media that, in the view of the Iranian government or the ministry, violates Iranian ethics or promotes values alien to Iranian culture.
+The Ministry of Culture and Islamic Guidance (وزارت فرهنگ و ارشاد اسلامی) ("Ministry of CIG") is a ministry responsible for managing access to media that the Iranian government sees as violating Iranian ethics or promoting values alien to Iranian culture.
 This may include internet censorship.
 It also manages the alignment of religion and the law of the country.
 It was formed by the merger of the Ministry of Culture and Art and the Ministry of Information and Tourism.

 Overview

-There are a number of cultural and commercial artefacts that the Ministry of CIG regulates by licensing their entry into the country, or by exporting from Iran.
+There are a number of cultural and commercial artifacts that the Ministry of CIG regulates by licensing their entry into the country, or by exporting from Iran.

 The ministry manages exportation of motion pictures produced in Iran and the importation of films produced outside Iran, including cinematographic and television films.
 Audio recordings, on media such as cassette tapes, phonograph records, compact discs, or other formats, are also regulated by the ministry.

 Books (fiction or non-fiction), published material (such as magazines, serials), or other periodicals, printed matter (like brochures, pamphlets, advertising material, business catalogues, university prospectuses, or other promotional or informational material) are similarly subjected to licensing requirements for import or export.
 The images, paintings, sculpture, tableaux, and related objects that may constitute visual art, must also undergo vetting.
 The Ministry of CIG issues the licenses that are required for import and export of all such items.

 In addition, the Ministry of CIG is one of the bodies of the Iranian government responsible for informing Iranians about the alignment of religion with law in the UN Member State of Iran.
 The Khutbah (Friday Sermon) is when the different block leaders come together and explain the political narrative of their block using figurative language.
 It is one of the three "sovereign" (independent from audit) ministerial departments of Iran.